oceanprotocol/ocean.py/READMEs/developers.md

 export TEST_PRIVATE_KEY2=0xaefd8bc8725c4b3d15fbe058d0f58f4d852e8caea2bf68e0f73acb1aeec19bab
 ```

+If you're on ganache, then you also need to deploy fake OCEAN:
+* In terminal: `./deploy.py ganache`
+* It will output the address of OCEAN.
+Update the `artifacts/address.json` file with that address.

 Some tests don't need other services running.
 Let's run one:
 ```console
 pytest tests/models/bpool/test_btoken.py::test_notokens_basic
 ```

 Some tests need an Ocean Provider running.
 Follow [these steps](https://github.com/oceanprotocol/provider-py/blob/master/README.md) to set up Provider.
-Then run testa that use Provider (but not other services).
+Then run tests that use Provider (but not other services).
 For example:
 ```console
 pytest tests/ocean/test_market_flow.py
 ```